bvbohnen/x4-projects/extensions/sn_mod_support_apis/Readme.md

 # X4 Hotkey API

 Adds support for capturing key presses in X4, to implement custom hotkeys.
 An external Python server is used for the key capture and combo recognition, and interfaces with X4 using named pipes.

+Protected UI mode must be disabled.

 ### Requirements